Mulgrave (Vic.)

 Mulgrave is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mulgrave's dwelling structures, as per the latest Census, consisted of 83.2% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Mulgrave stood at 39.2%, with mortgaged dwellings at 37.9% and rented ones at 22.9%.
+Mulgrave's dwelling structure, as per the latest Census, comprised 83.2% houses and 16.9% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Mulgrave was 39.2%, with mortgaged dwellings at 37.9% and rented ones at 22.9%.
 The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-Median weekly rent in Mulgrave was $430, compared to Melbourne metro's $390.
-Nationally, Mulgrave's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure was $430, compared to Melbourne metro's $390.
+Nationally, Mulgrave's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing